 Amber is a color that you will find on the color wheel between yellow and orange.
 So it’s basically a yellowish orange color.
 Amber looks more orange than yellow, often described as a darker shade of orange.
 The name Amber, which gets its name from tree resin, was first used to describe the color in the early 16th century.

 Common Uses & Associations

-Near St Petersburg there is the Catherine Palace, within that Palace lies the Amber Room.
+Near St Petersburg there is the Catherine Palace.
+Within that Palace lies the Amber Room.
 The Amber Room is decorated in both Gold and Amber.
 A few soccer/football teams have also worn the amber color for their team uniforms.

-Meanings & Personality
+Amber Meanings & Personality

 Wearing amber suggests that someone is not afraid of attention.
-It could imply a more outgoing personality, they gain energy from groups and often enjoy indulging in general small talk.
+It could imply a more outgoing personality.
+They gain energy from groups and often enjoy indulging in general small talk.

-They are also very likely to be open minded, open to different ideas and ways of thinking.
-Open minded people are often seeking new experiences and they look for variety in life.
+They are also very likely to be open-minded, open to different ideas and ways of thinking.
+Open-minded people are often seeking new experiences, and they look for variety in life.